 If I don’t know you, you’ve automatically lost my business.
 How can I buy your products, invest in your company or fund your next venture if I don’t know who you are?
 I guarantee it won’t happen.

 Every company can’t realistically expect to become the next mega-brand.
-But every company should do everything within their power to improve their brand recognition.
+But every company should do everything within its power to improve its branding and brand recognition.
 And what better way to start than by studying the masters?

 One of the most compelling business strategies is to solve a real problem or fill a genuine need.

 And, if you can manage to do it first?
 Well, then you’re pretty much golden.
-Kleenex seized their spot in history by finding and ruling their unique niche.
+Kleenex seized its spot in history by finding and ruling its unique niche.

 Today tissues are a staple of the American shopping list.

 In the wake of the First World War, that was not the case.
 The Kleenex Brand Story explains that the modern tissue evolved from a unique tissue paper used in gas masks developed by parent company Kimberly Clarke.
-After the war, they had leftover tissue, but with the fighting over, the demand for gas masks sharply declined.
+After the war, they had leftover tissue, but the demand for gas masks sharply declined with the fighting over.

 So, Kimberly Clarke sought out new uses for their technology.
 This lead to Kleenex – the brand and the facial tissue.

 Kleenex’s first incarnation was as a disposable cleaning wipe (hence, “Kleenex”).

 At first, we thought of Kleenex® as a disposable cleansing tissue, to help women with the growing use of make up: the tissues could be a clean, convenient replacement for the ugly ‘cold cream towel’ that hung in many bathrooms.